elenaolefir7/Kalugina_FrontEndPro_20.03.23/README.md

 # Kalugina_FrontEndPro_20.03.23
-My education training and practice as a developer
+My training and practice as a developer